Dr Ian Bayley

 I do research with Prof Hong Zhu on a wide variety of topics of importance to practical software engineering.

-Example of research topics:
+Example of current and past research topics:

 • Software design patterns are widely used in industry to pass on expertise about object-orientation, but can we recognise design patterns in legacy systems and when we compose them together to make larger systems, can we be sure that we have done it correctly?